foundriesio/docs/source/tutorial/installation-zephyr.rst

 --------------------------------

 The Zephyr microPlatform can be installed in any directory on your workstation.

-Installation uses the Repo tool to fetch a variety of Git repositories at known-good revisions, and keep them in sync as time goes on.
+The Zephyr microPlatform currently uses the Repo tool to fetch a variety of Git repositories at known-good revisions, and keep them in sync as time goes on.
 If you're new to Repo and want to know more, see :ref:`ref-zephyr-repo`.

 Subscribers
 ~~~~~~~~~~~

 The latest continuous release is available to Zephyr microPlatform
-subscribers from source.foundries.io.
+subscribers from `source.foundries.io`_.
 Install it as follows.

 #.
 Configure Git to cache usernames and passwords you enter in memory for
    one hour::